Support for Ukrainian Refugees

 - Help looking for a private rented accommodation.

-- Liaise with landlords and housing options and help with all the paperwork.
+- Liaise with landlords and Housing Options and support with paperwork.

 - Registering children in local schools.

 We also partner with charities to provide support:

 - Want to get your voice heard? – DPIA host Advocacy Forums for Ukrainian Refugees

 - Want help with mental health? – Oasis provides free Mindspring Training Sessions for Ukrainians.